 A grievance is a complaint.
 You can file a grievance with your health plan if you are not happy with the quality of care or services you receive at our clinics, you have problems getting care, or billing issues.
-For example, you would file a grievance if you have concerns about things such as:

 - the quality of your care